aAshvinth/aAshvinth/README.md

 # Introduction

 👋 Hello there, I'm Ashvinth!
 I'm interested in scripts/programming, and I'm currently learning Python.
 So far, I have experience with Python and a little bit of batch scripting.
-I'm also a staff member for Hone, owned by Auraside Inc.

 ## Contact Information